t3rm1n4l/logserver/README.md

 Logserver
 =========
 This is a helper project to setup a log collection server using opensource tools.
 Logstash and elasticsearch are two powerful tools that can be combined together to build a highly scalable log indexing and search tool.
 Logstash can receive logs from many sources such as rsyslog, redis, etc and is able write output in different formats.

-This repo consists of helper scripts and a django based user interface prototype for collecting logs, indexing them using logstash, redis, elasticsearch and ability to search for userdata through elasticsearch.
+Elasticsearch is used for text indexing.

 ## Platform
 Ubuntu 13.04